Phones · Resale guide

 Factors That Affect Xiaomi 14 Pro Resale Value

-Battery Health is the single biggest factor.
-Every percentage point above 85% increases resale by approximately ₹300-500.
+Battery health is the single biggest factor.
+Every percentage point above 85% increases resale by ~₹400-600.
 Below 80%, expect buyers to negotiate ₹4,000-6,000 off to cover replacement.
-A phone with 90%+ battery health sells much quicker.
+This is the first thing buyers check.

 Colour.
-While less significant, popular colours (often black or silver) might sell slightly faster than more niche options, though the price difference is usually minimal, around ₹500.
+While less impactful than condition, popular colours (often black or white/silver) might sell slightly faster or for ₹500-1,000 more than less common or niche finishes.

 Maintenance Cost Breakdown (India, 2026)